Noise-induced shallow circuits and absence of barren plateaus: Introduction

 Note that although we are significantly more general than many previous results when it comes to noise model, our results hold only on average over a well-motivated class of quantum circuits and do not apply to every circuit in the class.
 However, this limitation is necessary; specifically, it reflects the fact that not every quantum circuit without access to fresh auxiliary systems becomes computationally trivial after a certain number of operations under more general noise, unlike circuits subjected to depolarizing noise~\cite{DanielPaper}.
 For instance, Ref.~\cite{refrigerator} has shown that it is possible to perform exponentially long quantum computations under non-unital noise, with specially constructed circuits.
 Because of this, we cannot expect to prove our statements for \emph{all} quantum circuits with non-unital noise.

 From a technical perspective, our results rely on bounding various second moments of observable expectation values under noisy random quantum circuits.
 In particular, we show how combining a normal form of qubit channels~\cite{King2001} with a reduction to ensembles of random Clifford circuits renders most computations tractable.
 The only assumption we need is satisfied for any architecture where the local gates form $2$-designs~\cite{MeleHaar,Designs}, making our results widely applicable.

 Taken together, our results substantially advance our understanding of the noise impact on near-term quantum computation and showcase that, unless we carefully engineer the circuits to take advantage of the noise (e.g., as in Ref.~\cite{refrigerator}), it is unlikely that a quantum computer with non-unital noise is preferable over one with depolarizing noise.

-\subsubsection{Related works}
+\subsection{Related works}